CheatPunch/Rust-Cheat-Template/README.md

 2. Navigate to ConVar namespace
 3. Select 'Debugging' class
 4. Search for the function 'debugcamera'
-5. Copy-paste the code that toggles/creates the debugcamera prefab in a toggle in your code.
+5. Copy-paste the code that toggles/creates the debugcamera prefab in a toggle in your code

 			if (!SingletonComponent<CameraMan>.Instance)
 			{